Discipline (BDSM): Punishment

-In BDSM, rules can be made so that a submissive ("sub") knows how they should behave in order not to displease the dominant.
-Rules are usually set and agreed upon by the dominant and the submissive before the beginning of any BDSM scene and/or situation, and can also be used to help make the sub feel inferior, or for "training" a novice sub, though such is not always the case and rules can be set by the dominant for reasons both pertaining to the scene (such as fear play) and/or reasons outside of the constructed world of BDSM.
+In BDSM, rules can be made so that a submissive ("sub") knows how they should behave in order not to displease a dominant.
+Rules are usually set and agreed upon by a dominant and a submissive before the beginning of any BDSM scene and/or situation, and can also be used to help make a submissive feel inferior, or for "training" a novice submissive.
+In some instances, the rules can be set by a dominant for reasons both pertaining to the scene (such as fear play) and/or reasons outside of the constructed world of BDSM.
 When the rules are broken, even accidentally, punishment is often used as a means of discipline.
-Punishment itself can be physical (e.g. whipping or piercing) or psychological (e.g. erotic humiliation through public nudity or golden showers) or a combination of both (e.g. through predicament bondage).
+Punishment in BDSM may be physical, psychological, or a combination of both; reported practices include physical punishment and verbal or physical humiliation.

-The goal of discipline is to "teach" (in the context of the BDSM scene, and only as such to make the sub feel inferior by playing as if they are being taught "how to behave" like a child or animal, and such is pretended, as BDSM is sexual play and does not pertain or adhere to reality) the sub how they should behave as well as the consequences that may arise as a result of breaking the rules of behavior.
-When subs receive punishment for breaking the set rules, they "learn" (again in the context of sexual play) self-restraint and become "better" subs.
-The punishment is usually, but not always, related to the mistake, and is also usually proportionate to the severity and frequency of the mistake.
-For example, a punishment for speaking out of turn for the first time may be a simple restraint (such as being silenced using a gag).
-Similarly, the punishment for a male sub's penis becoming erect despite not being allowed, even if unintentionally, can be a chastity cage.
+The goal of discipline is to teach a submissive how they should behave as well as the consequences that may arise as a result of breaking the agreed rules of behaviour.
+In BDSM, discipline has been described as the training or punishment of a submissive by a dominant, and may involve withholding rewards, requiring services or degrading acts, inflicting physical pain, or using bondage itself as punishment.
+Community guideance on submissive training also describes negotiated rules, protocols, rewards, punishments, safewords, and regular check-ins as part of a structured dominant/submissive dynamic.

-The sub may also be given the option of choosing their own punishment.
+A submissive may also be given the option of choosing their own punishment.
 For example, for a minor mistake made repeatedly, the punishment can be an option either to be caned a few times (physical punishment) or to be paraded nude in public with a pet animal leash (mental punishment).
-For a major indiscipline by a female sub, the choice can be between breast torture and pussy torture.
-For a major indiscipline by a male sub, the choice may be the instrument type to be used (e.g. whip or cane) and the body part to be punished (e.g. back or buttocks) with a number of hard strokes.
+For a major indiscipline by a female submissive, the choice can be between breast torture and pussy torture.
+For a major indiscipline by a male submissive, the choice may be the instrument type to be used (e.g. whip or cane) and the body part to be punished (e.g. back or buttocks) with a number of hard strokes.